remember that it may be worth ordering some extra loose pieces in case

 FAQ - I am trying to find pieces to match a set originally made by your suppliers but I don't see the pattern in your Showroom.

 It is possible that you have one of the older patterns that has been discontinued.
 Please check here for Rare Items to see whether your pattern is still made.
+Or, view here for the Cutlery Patterns that we can supply.

 FAQ - Can I pay in my own currency?